Fast filling breasts, lots of poos, large weight gains and an unhappy baby can be signs of an oversupply.

 Try feeding from one breast at each feed.
 You may need to express just enough from the other breast to keep yourself comfortable.

-If your baby hasn’t settled within the hour after a feed, offer the same breast again.
+If your baby hasn’t settled, and it is less than an hour since the last feed, offer the same breast again.